 Diwali, the principal hindu holiday – marked by victory of good over evil, is just around the corner.
 Indians around the world gravitate towards their roots and celebrate the festival with loved ones by exchanging gifts and revelling in festivities together.
 The culture of gifting during celebrations has become a norm in many cultures around the world, and Diwali, is no exception.
 With the approaching holidays, the market is adorning itself in festive colors and decorations with gifting products seeking to grab buyers’ attention.
+Also, custom slides could also be considered as a good option for gifts.

 However, the rapid rise of consumerism has brought a dramatic change in the gifting trends during Diwali in India.
 Edible products remain a favorite when it comes to Diwali gifts.
 Traditional Indian sweets used to hold significant prominence and still bring a measure of authenticity to the gifting culture; but slowly, chocolates and dry fruits packaged in premium boxes are gaining preference.
 The shift from traditional sweets can be due to the fact that items like chocolates, brownies, and dry fruits last longer.
 Increasing Westernization of Indian culture is also a major contributor to this change.